-OBJECTIVE Facilitate opportunities and educate, promote and implement environmentally sustainable business practices to minimise our adverse impact on the environment and to provide learning to the community.
-TARGET: 85% of our community are aware of Council's environmental efforts.
+Facilitate opportunities and educate, promote and implement environmentally sustainable business practices to minimise our adverse impact on the environment and to provide learning to the community.

+85% of our community are aware of Council's environmental efforts.
 (Community survey - currently 59%).

-STATUS/KPI: In Progress.
+In Progress.
 Council continues to work with our community to raise awareness, educate and engage in relation to climate change adaptation and mitigation.

-COMMENT: The Environmental Management Officer (Climate Emergency Response) is actively working with the Media, Marketing and Communications team to promote Net Zero both internally and externally.
+The Environmental Management Officer (Climate Emergency Response) is actively working with the Media, Marketing and Communications team to promote Net Zero both internally and externally.
 The Net Zero Communications Plan is developed to articulate and identify the communications measures that will be undertaken to ensure key stakeholders are appropriately informed and engaged on the Net Zero initiatives Council are actioning to mitigate the Climate Emergency.
-A recent survey of community members for the Community Emissions reduction Project found that of the 219 people surveyed, less than half were aware that council has a Net Zero plan.

-TARGET:An increase percentage of our community surveyed has awareness of and is taking action to reduce impacts of climate change.
+An increase percentage of our community surveyed has awareness of and is taking action to reduce impacts of climate change.
 (New community survey question as per AdaptWest survey).